Words by Meritxell Rosell

 There is a certain type of drummer who has never seen eye to eye with technology.
-Rhythm and drum beats relate to something primal, even mystical, rooted in the very essence of humanity but since the advent of commercially available drum machines, the less creative drummer may have felt their days are numbered.
+Rhythm and drum beats relate to something primal, even mystical, rooted in the very essence of humanity, but since the advent of commercially available drum machines, the less creative drummer may have felt their days are numbered.
 Not so, Greg Fox.

 Sensory Percussion is a revolutionary system for drummers based on machine learning (ML) algorithms.
 It was created by Tlacael Esparza, a professional drummer with over fourteen years of experience.
-Going into more technical detail, Sensory Percussion uses in Greg’s words “ML algorithms to differentiate between tambours produced on a single drum, and then it turns that drum (and set) into an extremely versatile, sensitive capable, MIDI controller, building a sympathetic architecture that responds to the way you drum”.
+Going into more technical detail, Sensory Percussion uses, in Greg’s words, ML algorithms to differentiate between tambours produced on a single drum, and then it turns that drum (and set) into an extremely versatile, sensitive capable, MIDI controller, building a sympathetic architecture that responds to the way you drum.
 The technology establishes a hybrid interface between the player and the instrument bringing the two a step closer.

 This is not the first time that the artist has dabbled with technology.
-For his 2014 album Mitral transmissions, Greg worked with avant-garde jazz drummer Milford Graves to create music based on the rhythm of his heartbeat.
+For his 2014 album Mitral Transmissions, Greg worked with avant-garde jazz drummer Milford Graves to create music based on the rhythm of his heartbeat.
 Graves assisted Fox in adapting software that translated output signals from biological sources to virtual instruments, using computer medical equipment to obtain very high-quality recordings of the heartbeat.
-Rhythm is inherent to the human experience, it’s just there with us within our hearts.
+Rhythm is inherent to the human experience; it’s just there with us within our hearts.

 I don’t want to talk so much about my music.
-It has developed, over time, as a cumulative result of all the art I’ve experienced, made, and been influenced by – as well as the long and ongoing process of inner work along various lines, and similarly continuous refinement of my technique as a craftsperson
+It has developed, over time, as a cumulative result of all the art I’ve experienced, made, and been influenced by – as well as the long and ongoing process of inner work along various lines and similarly continuous refinement of my technique as a craftsperson

 Sensory Percussion was a great gift bestowed upon me by my friend, the great drummer Tlacael Esparza, who invented and created it.
 The introduction of Sensory Percussion into my art practice changed the way I approach, access, and follow my creativity, and it continues to do so increasingly as I get more time with it under my belt.
 I feel I have developed a particular approach to using it that allows me to tune into large swaths of virtual territory that I had not previously been able to explore.